How to implement chatbots with Sendbird and Google Dialogflow

 Note: This screenshot is from a Free Trial dashboard.

 Step 3.
-Create a Sendbird bot
+Create a Sendbird chatbot

 • Create and update bots